Tearnote/gamecraft-website/README.md

-# Gamecraft: a portfolio website in pure HTML5+CSS3
+# Gamecraft: a portfolio website

 ![Mock-up of the website on desktop, table and mobile screens](doc/mockup.png)